HongjianLi/RF-Score/rescoring2/README.md

 ### Scheme 4

-The chosen pose is the docked pose with a Vina score closest the measured binding affinity of that complex.
+The chosen pose is the docked pose with a Vina score closest to the measured binding affinity of that complex.

 ### Scheme 5